This post from our life stage series shows how your finances need to be managed when you transition from being a student to joining your first job.

 - Part 2: goes into an equity mutual fund for long-term goals.
 There is no need to worry about what that goal is immediately

-- Parts 3 and 4: remains in the account to get absorbed into your emergency fund via sweep FDs
+- Parts 3 and 4: remain in the account to get absorbed into your emergency fund via sweep FDs

 This post will help you choose funds: Which funds should I invest in?.
 If you are looking for a step-by-step guide, refer to this article: What are the best index funds for new investors in India?.